emacthegreat/emacthegreat.github.com/about.md

 # About Elyssa
 Elyssa is the Founder and Editor of Meditations on Tech.
 While her background is in public relations and advising mid-to-large sized organizations on their communications strategies, she is known to break out a text editor and start coding and developing websites herself.
 When Elyssa isn’t situated in front of the computer, she loves cycling, surfing and exploring the great outdoors around British Columbia.

+# Contact
+Please visit our <a href="/contact.html">contact page</a> if you'd like to send a message to Meditations on Tech.